 We also encourage those who are not Episcopalians to consider going through an intentional Adult Inquirers’ Class which may lead to the sacrament of Confirmation.
 Confirmation is a mature statement of Christian faith made before a bishop to receive the strengthening power of the Holy Spirit.
 Baptized adults from another Christian tradition who were never confirmed are also asked to receive the sacrament.
 Adults who have already been confirmed in another tradition such as the Roman Catholic or Lutheran Churches are received into the Episcopal Church without having to renounce the previous rite.

-On Pentecost Sunday every year we offer our Rite of Welcome in the midst of the 10 a.m. service.
-All newcomers are invited to participate in this ceremony as a public way to affirm your and your family’s desire to be a member of this community.
-It also allows the congregation to welcome you and to pray for you.
+On the fourth Sunday of every month (Come 4th Sunday) we offer our Litany of Welcome in the midst of the 10 a.m. service.
+All newcomers are invited to participate in this brief ceremony as a public way to affirm your and your family’s desire to be a member of this community.
+It also allows the congregation the opportunity to welcome you and to pray with you.

-If you or your child is not baptized, you are encouraged to contact our Rector, the Very Rev. Emily Richards, and she will begin preparing you for your baptism.
+If you or your child is not baptized, you are encouraged to contact our office at 215-887-1765 so that our clergy can begin preparing you for your baptism.
 Baptisms are held here 3 or 4 times a year in the midst of the 10 a.m. service.
 We welcome anyone who wishes to be baptized to do so at one of those services.
 Those baptized in another tradition do not need to be baptized again in the Episcopal tradition.

 St. Peter’s welcomes those who wish to consider having their wedding ceremony in our community.
 A marriage usually takes place at St. Peter’s when at least one of the persons to be married is a member of the parish or is an immediate family member of a parishioner.
 However, we also welcome those who are not members to use our space for such a special occasion.
 If you are interested in reserving our space for your special day, the following information will help you: